4 Bone-Healthy Replacements For Your Favorite “Junk Food” Treats

 It can be so difficult to make healthy food choices when we have junk food all around us.
 One of the complicating factors is not knowing a healthy alternative to the junk food you crave.

-Today we’re going to discuss replacements for 4 common junk foods, so you’ll have bone-friendly, healthy foods handy when the junk food craving strikes.
-And there’s an added bonus to finding alternatives to these unhealthy foods: it’s not only good for your bones, it’s good for your overall health!
+Today we’re going to discuss replacements of four common junk foods, so you’ll have bone-friendly, healthy foods handy when the junk food craving strikes.
+And there’s an added bonus to finding alternatives to these unhealthy foods: it’s not only good for your bones, but it’s also good for your overall health!
 You’ll look and feel a lot better when you are not feeding your body junk.
 It’s easier than you think!

 Replacement #1: Fast-Food Sandwiches